Celebrating Christmas is a lovely book featuring words and paintings by Amy Boucher Pye and Leo Bucher.

 From there, Amy explained, “I slotted in the existing paintings my dad had already created for the Advent and Christmas seasons.”

-Since Amy lives in England and her father lives in Minnesota, they “talked, zoomed, and emailed about how to fill out the missing gaps.”
+Amy lives in England, and her father lives in Minnesota, so they “talked, zoomed, and emailed about how to fill in the gaps.”

-What does Celebrating Christmas mean–with reflections as well as art?
+What does Celebrating Christmas mean–reflecting words as well as art?

-Leo’s art is sprinkled through the book.
+Leo’s art is sprinkled throughout the book.
 Amy provides the reflections.

 I never knew the idea of a nativity scene came from St. Francis of Assisi in 1223.